stlehmann/pyads/doc/quickstart.md

 ### Creating routes on Linux

-Open a port and create a AmsAddr object for the remote machine.
+Open a port and create an AmsAddr object for the remote machine.

 ```python
 >>> import pyads